kamu-data/kamu-node/README.md

 Nodes are the building pieces of the [Open Data Fabric](https://docs.kamu.dev/odf/) and the primary way of contributing resources to the network.
 Unlike blockchain nodes that maintain a single ledger, Kamu nodes can form loosely connected clusters based on vested interests of their operators in certain data pipelines.

-If you are new to ODF - we recommend you to start with [Kamu CLI](https://github.com/kamu-data/kamu-cli/) instead for a gradual introduction.
+If you are new to ODF - we recommend you to start with [Kamu CLI](https://github.com/kamu-data/kamu-cli/) instead of a gradual introduction.
 You should consider Kamu Node when you want to:
 - Build a horizontally-scalable data lake for your data
 - Need a decentralized infrastructure for sharing data with your partners or globally without intermediaries
 - Want to continuously operate ODF data pipelines or verify data